camenduru/AniPortrait-jupyter/README.md

 ### 📋 Tutorial

-🐜 Little bug: FFmpeg is cutting in the wrong place.
+🐜 Little bug: FFmpeg is cutting from the wrong place.
 I will try to fix it.

 https://github.com/camenduru/AniPortrait-jupyter/assets/54370274/bd68cd67-af64-4932-bd75-7a00a7cbe81c